-For Enact, we understand that our customers are working with borrowers daily, trying to find solutions that many prospective homeowners are facing.
+For Enact, we understand that our customers are working with borrowers daily, trying to find solutions to obstacles that many prospective homeowners are facing.
 That is why we in the mortgage industry are charged with providing proactive, thoughtful, and ethical service to our customers.
 Resources like our FTHB Resource Library, which is now available in Spanish, and our nontraditional credit guidelines are great examples of how we are helping provide tools to our customers that in turn help their borrowers.
 As a result, many hopeful homeowners have the opportunity to achieve the dream of homeownership.
 And, we can help borrowers get into a home faster and more sustainably with the benefits of private mortgage insurance.
 They don’t need a 20% down payment with MI, as they can put as little as 3% down.

 Our mission and our purpose is to help people buy a home and stay in that home, and it motivates us to keep providing opportunities for homeownership for people who would not be able to otherwise afford it.
 This lasting social impact can help numerous families gain a piece of the American dream many people feel may be out of reach in a difficult mortgage marketplace.
 We know that our customers and other stakeholders care about environmental and social issues, so it’s our responsibility to stand up and help meet these concerns.
 This extends to philanthropy efforts, more environmentally friendly workspaces, and a devotion to creating a diverse and inclusive workplace and community.
 That’s why we were excited to develop our inaugural ESG Report, that details our pillars on how we’re achieving our goals and what’s next for us as a business.